nikill04/Scaler-Postman-nikhil/README.md

 uvicorn main:app --reload --port 8000
 ```

-The backend starts at **http://localhost:8000**.
-On first run it automatically:
+Starts at `http://localhost:8000`.
+On first run it creates `postman_clone.db` and seeds sample collections and environments so the app is immediately usable.
-- Creates `postman_clone.db` (SQLite)
-- Seeds sample collections, environments, and history

-> You can view the interactive API docs at http://localhost:8000/docs
+Interactive API docs available at `http://localhost:8000/docs`.

----

-### 2. Frontend
+### Frontend

 ```bash
 cd frontend